carlosmakin/x25519/README.md

 ### X25519

 X25519 uses elliptic curve cryptography for key agreement and is known for its high security and performance.
-It is a default choice in various cryptographic protocols, including Transport Layer Security (TLS) and Internet Protocol Security (IPsec).
+It is highly recommended and widely adopted for key exchange in modern cryptographic protocols.
+It's a preferred choice in TLS 1.3 and is supported in many IPsec implementations.

 #### Key Features:
 - **Strong Security**: Resistant to many known types of cryptographic attacks.